DanielRahme/cmake-templates/README.md

 # CMake-templates
 CMake templates for C/C++ builds.
-With unit test using Catch2 framework.
+With unit test using doctest framework.

 ## Setup
 Run these commands in the directory: